ObaidUrRehman/ng-drag-drop/README.md

 __Compatibility:__ This only works on Chrome & Firefox.
 Not supported on Edge.

 ### Adding visual cues
 Both the `draggable` & `droppable` directives take a bunch of inputs that let you apply class on various events.
-Here is the list:
+You can find the list below.
+Another thing you can do is clone the `style.css` that comes with this package and customize it as per your requirement.

 __Draggable Directive__
 1. [dragHandleClass](#draggable-directive)